 If you’d like to find more remote sites, here are some of the apps you should check out:

 Campermate has a whole section dedicated to freedom camping campgrounds.
-It has an online map that can help you with your planning and you can up road warnings as you make your journey too.
+It has an online map that can help you with your planning and you can bring up road warnings as you make your journey too.

 Pro tip: SIM cards in New Zealand are easily purchased and affordable.
 You’ll want to ensure you have plenty of data in order to run these apps and use your online map app too.